 Reacting too quickly during the sniffing phase can unintentionally turn a neutral behaviour into a learned habit.

+It’s understandable to feel concerned when your dog pauses at the bowl.
 However, how you respond during moments of dog sniffing food before eating can shape what happens next.

 Common reactions include: